marco262/my_wiki/data/dnd/equipment/armor-and-shields.md

 **Scale Mail.** This armor consists of a coat and leggings (and perhaps a separate skirt) of leather covered with overlapping pieces of metal, much like the scales of a fish.
 The suit includes gauntlets.

-**Breastplate.** This arm or consists of a fitted metal chest piece worn with supple leather.
+**Breastplate.** This armor consists of a fitted metal chest piece worn with supple leather.
 Although it leaves the legs and arms relatively unprotected, this armor provides good protection for the wearer's vital organs while leaving the wearer relatively unencumbered.

 **Half Plate.** Half plate consists of shaped metal plates that cover most of the wearer's body.
 It does not include leg protection beyond simple greaves that are attached with leather straps.